Officer Involved Shooting FAQ

 ● FDRB shall convene within thirty days of receipt of the Internal Affairs investigative report (i.e., within ninety days of incident).

 ● FDRB, within 120 days following their first meeting (i.e., within 210 days of incident), shall complete its investigation and issue its findings in accordance with General Order 3.10.

-● OCC Director shall attend FDRB as an advisory member and receive and review FDRB’s quarterly reports to Police Commission and provide written responses as appropriate.
+● DPA Director shall attend FDRB as an advisory member and receive and review FDRB’s quarterly reports to Police Commission and provide written responses as appropriate.

 4. Where may the public go for more information about OIS investigations generally, as well as about specific OIS investigations?

 Thomas J. Cahill Hall

 San Francisco, CA 94103